 How companies are achieving advanced BIM with AI

-How combining the power of BIM with artificial intelligence will help you win more projects and reduce your company's risk of being left behind
+Combining the power of BIM with artificial intelligence will help you win more projects and reduce your company's risk of being left behind.

 Artificial Intelligence and machine learning are slowly infiltrating the architecture, engineering and construction sectors.
 Kreo Software, a London-based start-up offering AI-powered BIM software, sees Building Information Modelling in pre-construction planning and design as the next big opportunity for disruption in the industry.

 BIM is no longer an option for architecture, engineering & construction (AEC).
 Companies that do not currently use BIM will slowly disappear.
 Correctly using BIM will save companies time, money and frustration in the long run – especially in the pre-construction planning stages.
 For example, an incredible nine out of ten megaprojects currently go over budget, according to Bent Flyvbjerg.
 Implementing BIM helps companies predict the budget they will need more accurately, even at the tendering stage, allowing them to reach the goals they set themselves.

 What does advanced BIM mean?

 BIM level 2 is now mandated in the UK for any government work; the standard will likely increase to level 3 next year.
 This has forced the construction industry to improve its standards across the board, as it recognises the potential of BIM to finally increase its low profit margins.
 BIM levels, however, do not tell the full story.
 In practice, AEC professionals often lack the time or resources needed to exercise their extensive training on BIM projects.